 How much do I need to retire?

 Many people overestimate how much they’ll need to live on in retirement, thinking that they'll spend the equivalent of their wages.
-In this page, we cover how much is enough and what you need to save to generate it.

-The common perception is that you’ll need between half and two thirds of the final salary you had when you were working, after tax, to maintain your lifestyle once you retire.
+The common perception is that you’ll need between half and two-thirds of the final salary you had when you were working, after tax, to maintain your lifestyle once you retire.

 This is because as you might have paid off the mortgage, will no longer be bringing up children and won’t face the cost of commuting once you've retired.